 Yoder has a strong connection to the venerable Oklahoma Joe 1/4″ pits, which is apparent in many of their designs.
 They also make a variety of quality pellet smokers.

 Published On: 12/27/2012

 The Masterbuilt MPS 340/G ThermoTemp XL Propane Smoker is the first propane smoker with a thermostat, making this baby foolproof.
-Set ThermoTemp’s dial from 175° to 350°F and the thermostat inside will adjust the burner just like an indoor kitchen oven.
 All you need to do is add wood to the tray above the burner to start smokin’.
 Click here to read our detailed review.